Dog Breed Detector

 Merge categories

-When the training is done, convert the model so that it is compatible with nVIDIA Jetson Nano.
-To do this, go to the model details and in the CONVERSION section select the nVIDIA MAXWELL architecture.
+When the training is complete, convert the model so that it is compatible with NVIDIA Jetson Nano.
+To do this, go to the Models section, hover over the gear icon and select Details.

 # Testing your idea